 Whipped Squalane Face & Eye Cream

-Hydrate and rejuvenate facial skin and the delicate eye area.
-A lightweight moisturizing eye cream, designed for sensitive facial skin, that penetrates easily without a greasy feeling.
+Rejuvenate facial skin and the delicate eye area with our best selling natural facial moisturizer.
+A lightweight hydrating cream designed for sensitive facial skin that calms and protects against irritation and penetrates easily without a greasy feeling.

 - Out Of Stock